rweigel/hxform/README.md

 vp = hxform.transform(v, t, csys_in, csys_out, lib=...)
 ```

-See the files name `hxform_demo_*.py` for example usage.
+See the `demos/` directory for examples.

 # Overview

 This package is a wrapper to libraries that perform coordinate transforms.

-This package is a thin and fast wrapper to [Tsyganenko's Geopack-08 library](https://ccmc.gsfc.nasa.gov/models/modelinfo.php?model=Tsyganenko%20Magnetic%20Field) and [cxform](https://github.com/edsantiago/cxform), both of which contains magnetospheric coordinate tranformation functions.
+This package includes a thin and fast wrapper to [Tsyganenko's Geopack-08 library](https://ccmc.gsfc.nasa.gov/models/modelinfo.php?model=Tsyganenko%20Magnetic%20Field) and [cxform](https://github.com/edsantiago/cxform), both of which contain magnetospheric coordinate transformation functions.

 To wrap `Geopack-08`, Numpy's `f2py` is used; see `src/Geopack-2008_dp_wrapper.for`.
 To wrap `cxform` Python's `ctype` library is used; see `src/cxform_wrapper.for`.
 For both wrappers, arrays are passed to the wrapper function, which loops over the array and calls the required functions on each iteration.
 This is much faster than looping over an array in Python and calling an external library function on each iteration.